A manifestation of order and beauty in nature is called symmetry.

 In \(b\,\)-hadron decays, it is possible to use an OPE to define a convenient effective field theory (EFT) where certain degrees of freedom of the SM are integrated out, such as the Weak Effective Theory or the Heavy Quark Effective Theory.

-As a result, these coefficients are usually known with high precision.
+In fact, these coefficients are usually known with high precision.

-For instance, the Wilson coefficients of the Weak Effective Theory are known at the next-to-next-to-leading order in QCD.
+For instance, the Wilson coefficients of the Weak Effective Theory are known at next-to-next-to-leading order in QCD.

 In contrast, the MEs are very difficult to calculate.